Leweyse/infinite/README.md

 - [Dev Dairy](DEVDAIRY.md)

 ## **Description**
 Render random elements on an infinite scroll.
 No conflicts such as color contrast or overlapping, getting a beautiful layout.
+This project is rendered online at [infinite](https://leweyse.github.io/infinite).

 ## **Tools used**